Jizzakh: Early and Medieval history

 Jizzakh next fell under the control of the Khwarazmian Empire, who began as vassals to the Seljuks but eventually managed to become fully independent by 1190.
 Under their rule, they conquered much of Persia and Central Asia, leading to economic growth.
-This situation of relative prosperity was brought to an abrupt end in 1219 when the newly formed Mongol Empire invaded Khwarazmia.
+This situation of relative prosperity was brought to an abrupt end in 1219 when the newly formed Mongol Empire invaded Khwarazm.
 The Mongol invasion of the Khwarazmian Empire was one of their most brutal campaigns, and many cities were destroyed including Jizzakh.
 In 1220, the city was invaded and destroyed, resulting in most of the population being killed and the majority of the city being leveled.
 Under Mongol rule, the city struggled to recover, and went into a state of decay.

 The Mongol Empire was divided among the grandsons of Genghis Khan, Jizzakh was included in the portion known as the Chagatai Khanate.
 This Khanate included Transoxiana, the Fergana Valley, the Tarim Basin, the region around Turpan, and much of what is today southern Kazakhstan.
 Despite being a key piece of the great Mongol Empire, the Chagatai Khanate began to fragment as early as the year 1300.
 In the 1340s, the khanate split into two.
-Moghulistan, or the eastern portion, retained the Tarim Basin and southern Kazakhstan.
 Jizzakh fell into the western portion, which was initially controlled by Qazan Khan ibn Yasaur, the last independently powerful Khan in the Transoxiana region.

-In 1346 a tribal chief, Amir Qazaghan, killed Qazan and set up a puppet Khan.
+In 1346, the tribal chief Qazaghan killed Qazan and set up a puppet Khan, Danishmandchi.
 This marked a new era of khans with Mongol ancestry being used as politically legitimizing puppets, but lacking any real control.
 In 1370, after defeating his rivals in the region, Timur took control of Transoxiana, including Jizzakh.
 Early in his career, Timur fought regularly with Moghulistan to his north and east.
 Jizzakh, geographically near the border of Timur's realm and Moghulistan and controlling a key mountain pass, was likely rebuilt and refortified during this period.